charlesveasey/FulldomeBootcamp/README.md

 FulldomeBootcamp
 ================

-Fulldome military game based off Unity Template.
+Fulldome military game from Unity Template.

 **Requires Unity 4.
 Does not work with Unity 5.**